vippsas/vipps-login-api/vipps-login-api.md

 ### Compliance

 **Q**: How can our system dynamically "know/find out" if the user has revoked their concent for us to have access to his personal data in our system?
-**A**: We are working on a system for notifying merchants when an end user revokes their consent.
-It will consist of an additional callback url that you register on the merchant portal which we will send a notification to when an end user removes their consent
+**A**: We have a system for notifying merchants when an end user revokes their consent.
+You find information in this webhook [here](https://github.com/vippsas/vipps-login-api/blob/master/vipps-login-webhooks.md)

 ### Technical